 There were a few other questions we asked that didn’t make their way to the infographic, sorry!

-The ability to study anywhere achieved importance of 6.99 (ok, let’s make is 7) on a 1-10 scale.
-Surprisingly almost 1/5 of the respondents said they “don’t really care” about it, which means that perhaps having a language app is not a prerequisite for success.
+The ability to study anywhere achieved importance of 6.99 (ok, let’s make it 7) on a 1-10 scale.
+Surprisingly almost 1/5 of the respondents said they “don’t really care” about it.

 Perhaps the most interesting question we asked was about the one thing you can’t study without.
 A fair number of answers specified things related to the:

 - environment: comfy chair, blanket, or a quiet place.
 Other answers that can be included in this category are cat plush and miserable weather 😹

 - study aids and technology: pencil, scratch paper, laptop, internet, headphones.
 One person mentioned poems — how artistic!